High Resolution page

 IRIS post-processes the Registax results by applying selected filters, the more powerful for the resolution increasing is the unsharp masking.

-The CCD optimum sampling applying the Nyquist law can be calculated dividing 37 by the scope diameter D [mm]; webcam footages could be over-sampled (for enlarging the particulars), but the problem is the image illumination and consequently the S/N ratio decrease.
+The CCD optimum sampling (in visual wavelength) applying the Nyquist law can be calculated dividing 37 by the scope diameter D [mm]; webcam footages could be over-sampled (for enlarging the particulars), but the problem is the image illumination and consequently the S/N ratio decrease.

-The following Moon picture was obtained with the webcam on January 16th 2011 using a Kellner 18 mm eyepiece projection, giving a 0.6 arcseconds/pixel sampling; the 20 s footage at 45 fps yielded 900 frames, of which one is shown here below:
+The following Moon picture was obtained with the webcam using a Kellner 18 mm eyepiece projection, giving a 0.6 arcseconds/pixel sampling; the 20 s footage at 45 fps yielded 900 frames, of which one is shown here below:

 Registax selected and stacked the best 300 frames, obtaining the following result: